MoSwilam/Entity-Anonymizer-Plugin/README.md

 # CAP Anonymizer Plugin

-A CAP (Cloud Application Programming) plugin designed to anonymize fields based on specific annotations.
+A CAP (Cloud Application Programming) plugin designed to anonymize fields based on `@dbg.anonymize` annotations.
 This plugin replaces sensitive property names on entities with generic values, ensuring data privacy and security.

 ## Features